NIF-au/django-rapid-connect-demo/README.md

     sudo docker build -t='user/django-aaf-rc' .

-The passwords for the django superuser and admin user are randomly generated, so take note of them during in the build output:
+The passwords for the django superuser and admin user are randomly generated, so take note of them in the build output:

      ---> Running in 1d21a78b631e
     Superuser created successfully.